Bjeaurn/ngAir193/presentations/manageable-extendable-objects.md

 - Classes are used when you expect the app to generate instances.<!-- .element: class="fragment" -->
 - Interfaces work best when they are served from an external source.<!-- .element: class="fragment" -->

+Note: Introduction that in the past (anecdotal) seen a lot of use of classes to define data models in the frontend, as people are used to doing it in the backend.

 ---

 ```